ppacher/system-deploy/docs/docs/actions/Copy.md

+---
+layout: default
+parent: Actions
+title: Copy
+nav_order: 1
+---
-## [ Copy ]
+# Copy
 Copy files and folder and script updates

 ## Change Detection

-The [Copy] action uses a Murmur3 hash to check whether or not a destination file needs to be updated.
-In any case, [Copy] ensures the destination files mode bit either match the value of FileMode= or the mode bits of the source file.
+The `Copy` action uses a Murmur3 hash to check whether or not a destination file needs to be updated.
+In any case, `Copy` ensures the destination files mode bit either match the value of FileMode= or the mode bits of the source file.
 See FileMode= for more information.